-As noted above, the VSM uses a direct commodity truck trip table.
-Alternately, a commodity table could have been used as an estimation data set to develop the trip table produced in the first three steps of traditional four-step trip model.
-According to the NCHRP Project 8-36B Task 91 report, this process is used in seven statewide freight models in the U.S. In these models, the number of commodities is reduced to a more manageable number (typically approximately a dozen) that are consistent with the state's economy.
+As noted above, the VSTM uses a commodity table as an estimation data set to develop the trip table produced in the first three steps of traditional four-step trip model.
+In these types of freight models, the number of commodities is reduced to a more manageable number (typically approximately a dozen) that are consistent with the state's economy, specifically 16 commodity groups (CG) in the VSTM.
+The freight model forecasts these multimodal CG trip tables based on transportation and socioeconomic data that is specific to Virginia.